thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 ### Data

-I copied and pasted all the data into a new sheet, and I made sure to have first column renamed to "Sample", and then include the JCode, KCode, and LCode columns to create the [working tab delimited text file (screenshot)](https://user-images.githubusercontent.com/92915699/192115066-12a28b2f-f954-4339-abcb-64a9ca26be75.png).
+I copied and pasted all the data into a new sheet, and I made sure to have first column renamed to "Sample", and then include the JCode, KCode, and LCode columns to create the [working tab delimited text file](https://user-images.githubusercontent.com/92915699/192115066-12a28b2f-f954-4339-abcb-64a9ca26be75.png).
 I do not have symbols or legend codes figured out yet, but this should plot okay.

-Conveniently, the excel file where I tracked the series number will be useful because I can actually make the legend very quickly in [notepad (.txt file)](https://github.com/thi-truong/thi-truong.github.io/files/9639530/Stracke2012-legend-1-to-25.txt), and I use those numbers as both KCode and JCode.
+Conveniently, the excel file where I tracked the series number will be useful because I can actually make the legend very quickly in [notepad, in a .txt file](https://github.com/thi-truong/thi-truong.github.io/files/9639530/Stracke2012-legend-1-to-25.txt), and I use those numbers as both KCode and JCode.

 ### Plotting